narengan/cis/iam.md

 A policy can be assigned to a User directly or to an Access Group.
 We recommend assigning it to an access group to minimize the number of policies created and to reduce the effort of managing these policies.

+## Cache

+We cache the authorization results and using the cache to make a decision next time around the same request arrives.
+Once the cache reaches its time to live ( 10 min) it expires.

 ## Best Practices

 1. Instead of modifying a policy, delete the existing policy and then create a new one.